abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kind.md

 kind create cluster --wait 5m
 ```

-> The `--wait 5m` flag waits until the control plane is `Ready`.
+> The `--wait 5m` flag instructs Kind to block until the control plane node reports a `Ready` status, up to a maximum of five minutes.

-You should read on stdout:
+The following output should appear on stdout:

 ```log
 Creating cluster "kind" ...